afel-project/browsing-history-webext/README.md

 ## Getting your own data

-A dashboard and mobile application to visualise, explore (and even download) your own data will be available (on the data platform)[http://data.afel-project.eu/catalogue/user-dashboard/].
+A dashboard and mobile application to visualise, explore (and even download) your own data will be available [on the data platform](http://data.afel-project.eu/catalogue/user-dashboard/).

 ## Turning off the monitoring

 We are adding a button to turn off the monitoring done by the extension.
-While it is not available, you can either instruct your browser to temporarily disable the extension or use the incognito mode when you don't want your activity to be monitored.
+Alternatively, you can either instruct your browser to temporarily disable the extension or use the incognito mode when you don't want your activity to be monitored.

 ## Licence
 The AFEL Chrome Browsing History Extension us distributed under the [Apache Licence V2](https://www.apache.org/licenses/LICENSE-2.0).
 Please attribute *[Mathieu d'Aquin](http://mdaquin.net) and [Alessandro Adamou](http://kmi.open.ac.uk/people/member/alessandro-adamou) from [The Open University](http://www.open.ac.uk) through the [AFEL Project](http://afel-project.eu)* when reusing and redistributing this code.